 How do I know if my asset or device supports BACnet?

-The first port of call should be to review the OEM manual of the device and check the sections that refer to communications protocols.
+The first port of call should be to review the OEM manual or any hardware data-sheets for the device and check the sections that refer to communications protocols.
 If it does support BACnet, it will mention the protocol at least once in the manual.

 Another good indicator is to check communications interfaces on the device.
 A BACNet device will use RS-485 interfaces or TCP/IP (ethernet).
 This means if there are no connections like this then it is unlikely to support BACnet out of the box.

 Cybersecurity is a continuous effort.
 BACnet as a protocol was designed prior to the advent of the more thorough security practices in the connectivity space.
 BACnet doesn’t typically support end-to-end encryption over the wire – this means anyone with access to a BACnet network can listen to device traffic.
 Authentication and security is not easy to change or implement with BACnet devices and this means great care should be taken when implementing cloud connectivity solutions or similar.
 Hark Connect is designed to enable secure end-to-end communication between sensors, assets and the cloud.

 What is the difference between ModBus and BACnet?

 To learn more and understand how our solution can fit into your system.
 Please get in touch with our team.